Pokémon Card Grading Companies: Myths vs. Facts

 Why Collectors Keep Coming Back to Both Grading and Custom Cards

 The Pokémon card hobby has grown into one of the most active collector markets in the country, with hundreds of thousands of submissions flowing through grading companies annually.
 At Snapshot, we see collectors use custom cards alongside graded slabs — printing display pieces, gifts, and personal keepsakes that complement the formal grading side of the hobby.
-It's two different expressions of the same passion, and both have a real place in a serious collection.

 Who Actually Benefits Most From Grading Services